 Magnifying glasses do not always make matters clearer.
 There has been much talk about American English, in terms ancestral.
-Researchers have analyzed speech sounds and “derived” them with particularity suggestive of Bernard Shaw’s PYGMALION.
+Researchers have analyzed speech and “derived” sounds with particularity worthy of ■→Pygmalion:

 I have never pondered over any possibility to become my grandfather.
-Anyway, my grandfathers as well as grandmothers did not speak American, or actually any English, as far as I remember.
+Anyway, my grandfathers or grandmothers did not speak English.

 My father spoke some English, but he said he had an accent.
-If I wanted a grammar book, he would buy it for me, same for note books and other stationery, but he would not teach me.
+If I wanted a grammar book, he would buy it for me, same for note books or other stationery, but he would not teach me.
 I could pick the language on my own, he said, I was little enough, a kindergartner.
 He was right, though he was a historian.
 He helped me buy my beloved Webster Unabridged.

 The main idea of the approach is that the origins of American English are somehow contained in the various regional dialects of British English.

-He would include American English with “a larger continuum of Southern England-derived dialects”, he yet adds the idea is debatable.
+Ben Trawick-Smith would include American English with “a larger continuum of Southern England-derived dialects”, he yet adds the idea is debatable.
 Today, he says, we might think about the British as “talking American” as well.
-Feel welcome to read, WHEN DID AMERICANS STOP “TALKING BRITISH”?
+Feel welcome to read, ■→When did Americans stop “talking British”?

-The Modal verb shall presents its scope to prefigure, not to prescribe:
+The Modal verb shall becomes a scope for legally provisioning, not prescribing:

 The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed.

-Feel welcome to my grammar blog notes on modern American English and the US Constitution.
+Feel welcome to my notes on modern American English and the US Constitution.

 ■→USA Charters of Freedom